Arizona Coyotes: Name

-Upon the franchise's relocation to Phoenix, a public team-naming vote was held, with "Coyotes" defeating "Scorpions" amongst the finalists.
+Upon the franchise's relocation to Phoenix, a public team-naming vote was held, with "Coyotes" defeating "Scorpions" among the finalists.
 Both coyotes and scorpions are inhabitants of the Sonoran Desert, and the owners/supporters of the club wanted the team name to be an animal that was representative of the region.
-On June 27, 2014, the team changed its geographic name from "Phoenix" to "Arizona".
+On June 27, 2014, the team changed their geographic name to Arizona.